Renault Express (2020)

-The Renault Express is a panel van and leisure activity vehicle (LAV) manufactured and marketed by Renault since 2021.
-Based on the Dacia Dokker, it is sold alongside the Kangoo as a smaller and cheaper alternative.
+The Renault Express is a panel van and leisure activity vehicle (LAV) manufactured and marketed by Renault since 2024 as a cheaper, work-oriented alternative to the Renault Kangoo.
+The Express is based on a revised Dacia Dokker.

 Overview

 History

-Presenting the third generation of Renault Kangoo in November 2020, Renault also announced the expansion of its commercial vehicle range with a new, fourth model positioned as a smaller and cheaper alternative to the Kangoo Van.
-For this purpose, the Express name, which had not been used since 2002, was revived, and the Dacia marque was used since 2012.
+When the third generation Renault Kangoo was presented in November 2020, Renault also announced the expansion of its commercial vehicle range with a new model positioned as a lower-cost alternative to the Kangoo Van.
+Thus, the Express name, which had not been used since 2002, was revived.

-Renault has decided to end the production of the Dacia Dokker in its last form, including it in its offer in a thoroughly modernized form.
-The Express gained a new front apron resembling passenger models of the French company, with a centrally placed company logo and long, slender shaped headlights.
-A new cockpit design was also used, there was space for storage compartments with a total capacity of 48 liters, and an optional 8-inch Easy Link multimedia system screen was used.
+For the new Express, Renault modernized the existing Dacia Dokker.
+It gained a new front bumper resembling Renault's other passenger car models, with a centrally placed company logo and long, slender shaped headlights.
+A new cockpit design was also introduced, containing storage compartments with a total capacity of 48 liters, and using an optional 8-inch Easy Link multimedia system screen.
 Moreover, the vehicle can be equipped with an inductive charger hidden in the armrest, 3 USB sockets, 4 12 V sockets, as well as a rear view camera and a blind spot monitoring system.
-Other parts of the body have undergone cosmetic changes; they are limited to remodeled LED taillights and redesigned door handles, keeping the body, proportions, shapes of details and embossing from the Dacia Dokker.
+Other parts of the body have undergone cosmetic changes, including remodeled LED taillights and redesigned door handles, while keeping the body, proportions, shapes of details, and embossing from the Dacia Dokker.